Diversity matters.

 Diversity has proven to be a competitive advantage, and as such is a real business opportunity.

-Board composition is increasingly being scrutinized, as investors are demanding that directors be capable, engaged, and diverse–and regulators and underwriters agree.
+Board composition is increasingly being scrutinized, as investors, regulators, and underwriters demand capable, engaged, and diverse directors.
 As such, assembling a board that is committed and well regarded has never been more important.

 Seasoned independent directors add tremendous value by providing sage advice and by sharing critical business and industry perspectives.
 Through their commitment to the board, they serve as ambassadors and endorse the company.
 Additionally, establishing a diverse board enhances a company’s ability to attract and retain a wider range of talent throughout the organization.